How to Perceive Psychic Information

 The most important aspect of this work is trust---especially trusting in oneself.
 Intention also plays a pivotal role: if our intention, for instance, in doing any kind of metaphysical or spiritual work is to gain admiration, fame or wealth---well, we our setting ourselves up for failure in our pursuits.
 On the other hand, if we approach our spiritual endeavors from a place of humility, an earnest desire to enrich the lives of others and awe of something greater than ourselves, then we are much more likely to find that we connect readily with Spirit and can intuitively glean important information for the benefit of others and sometimes ourselves.

-Visit AngelicVisionsMedium.com for Brian's help to Perceive Psychic Information
+Visit Brian's Facebook Page for more help in Perceiving Psychic Information